ScottLouvau/scottlouvau.github.io/content/gaming/2021/2021-04-20-quest-for-glory-i/index.md

 ![thieves-guild](img/thieves-guild.png)

 And, of course, [Erana's Peace](https://www.youtube.com/watch?v=AmjpRkyj2eM).
-It's viscerally calming to walk into this grove in the middle of the night, running from monsters that are much too powerful for you.
+It's profoundly calming to walk into this grove in the middle of the night, running from monsters that are much too powerful for you.
 I think some of my adulthood hiking and camping adventures are really about trying to find a place like this in the real world. =)

 ![eranas-peace-day](img/eranas-peace-day.png)

 Like all games, not everything in Quest for Glory is great.
-Puzzles, as noted earlier, can be quite hard if you haven't talked to the right other person.
-Magic is hard to use quickly and you rapidly run out of mana and stamina, so resting or potions are important to keep handy.
-The combat is frustrating as the frame rates are very low and so it's quite hard to see when monsters are about to hit you in time to dodge.
+Puzzles, as noted earlier, can be quite hard if you haven't talked to the right person.
+Magic is awkward to use outside combat.
+You rapidly run out of mana and stamina, so potions are important to avoid death due to overexertion.
+Combat is frustrating as it's quite hard to see enemy movements in time to dodge.
 Here's me about to get clocked...

 ![combat](img/combat.png)